 A high net worth individual (HNWI) is generally considered to be someone who has $1 million or more in investable assets.
 That includes liquid assets such as cash or cash equivalents.

-Someone who has a higher net worth may rely on specialized financial services for money management.
+Someone who has a high net worth may rely on specialized financial services for money management.
 For example, they may work with a wealth manager or open accounts at a private bank.
 In terms of financial planning, the needs of high net worth individuals may include estate planning, investment guidance, and tax management.

 What Defines a High Net Worth Individual?